 Unfortunately, some people are sensitive to the very things designed to make toothpaste easier to use—the flavorings.
 Dermatologists report that it is possible to have an allergic contact reaction to toothpaste ingredients.
 Mint and menthol are common causes of toothpaste allergic reactions, followed by cinnamon extracts used in cinnamon-flavored toothpaste and rinses.

 You are not restricted to mint or cinnamon flavored toothpaste.
-CariFree CTx4 1100 Gel is available in citrus and grape flavor in addition to mint, so if you find those flavors irritating, you still have options.
-Several all-natural kinds of toothpaste also offer alternate flavor choices (like anise).
+CariFree CTx4 1100 Gel is available in citrus and grape flavor in addition to mint, so even if you find those flavors irritating, you still have options.
+Several kinds of all-natural toothpaste also offer alternate flavor choices, like anise.

 If your gums are bothering you and you don’t have gum disease, consider changing your toothpaste.
 It just might change your health for the better.